camunda/camunda-docs-manual/content/webapps/cockpit/batch/monitoring.md

 ## Completed

 Below the currently running batches, completed batches along with their start- and end-time are displayed.
+Completed batches are only visible when process engine [history level] ({{< relref "user-guide/process-engine/history.md#choose-a-history-level">}}) is set to FULL.

 # Batch Details